 US developers have borrowed $2B since 2008

-From the New York website: U.S. developers, seeking easy access to equity to finance projects, continue to turn to the Israeli bond market with its lower interest rates.
-At least 14 companies have borrowed over $2 billion since 2008, primarily Manhattan-based real estate firms.
+U.S. developers, seeking easy access to equity to finance projects, continue to turn to the Israeli bond market and its lower interest rates.
+At least 14 companies, primarily New York-based real estate firms, have borrowed over $2 billion since 2008.

-REIT Strawberry Fields, which owns Alzheimer care facilities in the Midwest, is the latest to turn to Israeli market for financing, borrowing 265 million shekels, or around $67.8 million.
+Real estate investment trust Strawberry Fields, which owns Alzheimer care facilities in the Midwest, is the latest to turn to Israeli market for financing — borrowing 265 million shekels, or around $67.8 million.

-Gal Amit and Rafael Lipa of Victory Consulting helped raise more than roughly $1.3 billion through the Israeli bond market for New York projects last year.
-The Tel Aviv-based financial advisers structured their first deal in 2007 and have now done 20 such deals with eight companies.
+Gal Amit and Rafael Lipa of Victory Consulting, meanwhile, have helped raise more than $1.3 billion for New York real estate companies through the Israeli bond market.
+Victory structured its first U.S. deal in 2007 and has now done 20 such transactions with eight different companies.
 They’re now courting developers in L.A. and other American cities.

-No developer has defaulted on the bonds, though the challenge will come when the commercial real estate boom ends.
+No U.S. developer has defaulted on its Israeli bonds, though it remains to be seen how the market copes when the current commercial real estate boom ends.
 [Bloomberg] — Dusica Sue Malesevic